The Ultimate Guide to Email Marketing Software

 On the other hand, a pay-per-email model might be a better fit if you have a large contact list but only send emails occasionally.
 With this structure, you’re paying for volume, which can save you money if your sending schedule is irregular.
 Think about your sending habits to decide which pricing strategy aligns best with your outreach goals.

-Understanding Tiered Plans
+How Tiered Pricing Plans Work

 Most email marketing tools offer tiered plans, often starting with a free version and scaling up to an enterprise level.
 When you’re comparing these tiers, look beyond the subscriber count and sending limits.
 The real difference often lies in the features.
 A basic plan might cover email building and list management, but you may need to upgrade for access to advanced automation, A/B testing, or detailed reporting.